Perfect T-Bone Steak

-- fresh rosemary
+- fresh rosemary, optional

 - Season both sides with salt and pepper.

-- Add minced garlic, butter and fresh rosemary, then immediately transfer the steak to the oven.
+- Add garlic, butter and rosemary and then immediately transfer the pan to the oven.

 © TIPBUZZ.
 Images and text on this website are copyright protected.
 Please do not post or republish without permission.
 If you want to republish this recipe, please link back to this post.
 This post may contain affiliate links.
 Read the disclosure policy here.